 My love for tabbouleh reached new heights during my last Israel trip.
 I don’t know how the Israelis do it, but almost all of the dishes I tried there made it to the top of my list of favorite meals.
 And with my literal addiction to eating vegetables—at least five or six portions a day, tabbouleh had it way too easy to attract me.

-Tabbouleh is a bowl filled with vibrant nutritious greens, fresh and juicy tomatoes and bulgur wheat.
+Tabbouleh is a bowl filled with vibrant, nutritious greens, fresh and juicy tomatoes, and bulgur wheat.
 It's a salad that bursts with freshness, offering a delightful contrast of textures and many delicious flavors.
 The flavor that stands out from the dish is parsley—lots and lots of parsley.

-The parsley is finely chopped with aromatic mint, fresh tomatoes and cucumbers, and bulgur.
+The parsley is finely chopped with aromatic mint, fresh tomatoes, cucumbers, and bulgur.
 All tossed together makes the foundation of the salad.
 Now comes the dressing—simple yet effective.
 A drizzle of tangy lemon juice, a generous glug of extra virgin olive oil, and a pinch of salt to enhance the flavors.

 Tabbouleh can be served as a side dish or the main course itself.
-It's the perfect accompaniment to grilled meats, or as a refreshing option on a warm summer day.
+It's the perfect accompaniment to grilled meats or as a refreshing option on a warm summer day.
 You can enjoy tabbouleh in many versions, but it shouldn’t be missing on your culinary journey through Israel.

 Falafel

 Let me start by saying that falafel is a super strange meal for me.
 It really tries to seem healthy and all that, but it's fried.
 And you're not fooling me here, falafel.
-On the one hand, I love it, because it's made of chickpeas.
-On the other hand—the mixed feelings about being fried are still there, man.
+On the one hand, I love it because it's made of chickpeas.
+On the other hand, the mixed feelings about being fried are still there, man.

 Originating from the Levant region, falafel has become an iconic street food of Israel.
-When you wander through the busy crowded streets of Jerusalem or any other city in the region, you'll encounter many falafel stands—all giving off the aroma of freshly fried falafel.
+When you wander through the busy, crowded streets of Jerusalem or any other city in the region, you'll encounter many falafel stands—all giving off the aroma of freshly fried falafel.
 I had the best falafel that really got balls—you see what I did there—in Jerusalem's Falafel Uzi.

 After the falafel is fried, the culinary craftsmanship doesn’t end.
 The falafel balls can be served in a warm pita bread—like probably everything they eat in Israel, with mainly fresh toppings, such as lettuce and tomatoes, or some pickles, all dripped by tahini sauce or a yogurt-based dressing.
+Spicy sauces made with chili peppers, like skhug or harissa, are also often served alongside to add heat and flavor.

 Bourekas

 Bourekas is a savory pastry with two components.
 The whole secret is in the dough and the fillings.
 And that's it.
-They are sold everywhere in Israel and these little pockets of joy will leave you hooked and wanting more.
+They are sold everywhere in Israel, and these little pockets of joy will leave you hooked and wanting more.

 Tahini

-Even though it's just sesame seeds, it's packed with healthy fats, protein, and even calcium, it's like a little jar of goodness for your body.
-And it's vegan, and gluten-free, so go ahead and indulge guilt-free.
+Even though it's just sesame seeds, it's packed with healthy fats, protein, and even calcium; it's like a little jar of goodness for your body.
+And it's vegan and gluten-free, so go ahead and indulge guilt-free.
 I actually don't care about these things, but there's literally no excuse for you not to try it.

 Now, how can you enjoy this culinary gem?
 Get ready for some serious dipping and drizzling action!
 Tahini makes a mean partner for creamy hummus; one could say it's a match made in foodie heaven.
 Or hummus swiped right on Tinder once it saw tahini's profile—who knows.
 Spreading this iconic duo on warm pita bread or fresh veggies creates an instant flavor boost.